 While you are in Cairns between excursions, you will be provided a stipend for purchasing meals.
-The daily food stipend allowance provided by the program is approximately AUD\$28 per day, and is based on the principle that students will prepare some of their own meals in the hostel's kitchen.
-This stipend is certainly enough to feed students in Cairns, but drinks are generally expensive in Australia (a can of soft drink from a shop can cost you up to \$4.00), and so the stipend assumes that you will be drinking water with your meals.
+The daily food stipend allowance provided by the program is approximately AUD\$32 per day and is based on the principle that students will prepare most of their own meals in the hostel's kitchen, with the occasional meals out.
+This stipend is certainly enough to feed students in Cairns, but drinks are generally expensive in economical sizes from supermarkets.
 In rare instances, there have been some students who have spent little to no personal funds while on the program.
 As a general rule however, students do spend personal funds above and beyond the stipend/living allowance.
 The amount of personal funds required varies widely between groups and students.
 You should bring a Visa or MasterCard credit card for emergencies, such as paying for medical bills.
 Other credit cards are not widely accepted in Australia.
 ATMs are also available for Cirrus and Plus systems and are widely available.
 Withdrawing funds directly from ATMs is the best, safest and cheapest way to access and exchange money, as changing cash and travelers' checks in banks within Australia often incurs up to a \$15.00 fee, and the exchange rate given at ATMs is almost always better than you'll get in the bank or money changers for cash or travelers' checks.